 Roger Benedict’s career as a conductor has been informed and enriched by more than two decades as a principal player in some of the world’s leading orchestras, by his extensive work as a soloist and chamber musician, and through his deep involvement in orchestral training and development.
+Over the last 15 years Roger has earned a reputation as a musician’s musician, a conductor of deep musical convictions and a highly engaging performer and communicator.

 From 2002 -2021 Roger was Artistic Director of the Sydney Symphony Fellowship Program and was responsible for building it into one of the world’s leading professional training programs for musicians.
 He now holds the positions of Chief Conductor of the Sydney Conservatorium Symphony Orchestra and Artistic Director of Orchestra for Life.

-A frequent guest conductor with the Sydney Symphony Orchestra, Roger has conducted the orchestra in subscription concerts at the Sydney Opera House, at City Recital Hall and on tour.
+A regular guest conductor with the Sydney Symphony Orchestra, Roger has conducted the orchestra in subscription concerts at the Sydney Opera House, at City Recital Hall and on tour.
 He has also been invited to appear as a conductor with other orchestras in Australasia such as the Adelaide Symphony Orchestra and Tasmanian Symphony Orchestra, and in the UK with the Southbank Sinfonia.
 A devoted orchestral trainer, he has coached the European Union Youth Orchestra since 2000, and is a frequent conductor of Australian Youth Orchestra and National Youth Orchestra (UK) programs.

 Roger has gained admiration for his adventurous and imaginative programming, and also for his dedication to outreach and community activity – for example through presenting concerts and workshops in schools, prisons and corporate settings.
 Equally passionate about using music to raise awareness and support for charitable causes, Roger has conceived and conducted several highly successful fundraising concerts with the ensemble he founded, Orchestra for Life.
 These include the Concert for Life series that since 2015 has raised significant sums for suicide prevention and Indigenous mental health charities.